 Two teenagers, both with very different stories to tell, meet unexpectedly in an unlikely corner of Chicago.
 Although they have very different personalities, they have one very important thing in common: they share the same name.
 The first we meet is a funny, nerdy boy whose best friend is the thoroughly fabulous Tiny Cooper, who seems like he’s dating a new boy every day.
 The other is a depressed but moody teen who spends all of his spare time on his laptop chatting to his online friend, Isaac.
 They are both brought together when they are portrayed by their school mates in possibly one of the best musicals to hit the high-school stage.

-One of the most obvious things about the book is that it is written by two very popular young adult authors, who alternate their point of view every chapter, with John Green writing the odd numbered chapters and David Leuthian writing the other chapters lowercase, to reflect Will Grayson #2’s personality.
+One of the most obvious things about the book is that it is written by two very popular young adult authors, who alternate their point of view every chapter, with John Green writing the odd numbered chapters and David Leuthian writing the other chapters completely in lowercase, to reflect Will Grayson #2’s personality.
 I didn’t mind it, but I must admit it takes some time to get used to.
 I liked both of the Will Graysons for different reasons, but my favourite was the second one because there were more hilarious moments and I thought it was a more accurate portrayal of a teenager.